dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

     * Use the ansible-vault view or edit commands and not the ansible-vault decrypt or encrypt commands.
 If you have used the ansible-vault decrypt or encrypt commands, provide 644 permission to the parameter files.

+4. Once ``omnia.yml`` playbook is successfully executed, the cluster is up and running with the required application stack.
+Now you can install `AI tools <../Platform/index.html>`_ or utilize the cluster for job execution.